rootyJeon/rootyJeon/README.md

 - Intern Developer of [M-Monstar](https://www.mmonstar.co.kr/) (2021.07 - 2021.08)

 ## I'm interested in ...
-- **High-dimensional Vision**
-  - Implicit Neural Representations
-  - Gaussian Splatting
+- **Multi-modal Representations**
-- Generative Models
+- Robot Learning
-- Multi-modal Representations
+- High-dimensional Vision

 But not limited to.